• Skip to primary navigation

 Instructions

-• When the curry has finished simmering, remove the pot from heat and season it with salt to taste.
-Stir in the tofu.
+• Remove the pot from heat and season the curry with salt to taste.

 • Serve over rice and top with peanuts and cilantro.